-We have never been profitable and our net losses were \$269.1 million, \$143.6 million and \$97.2 million for the years ended December 31, 2021, 2020 and 2019, respectively.
+We have never been profitable and our net losses were \$233.7 million and \$269.1 million for the years ended December 31, 2022 and 2021, respectively.
 Substantially all of our net losses resulted from costs incurred in connection with research and development programs, selling, general and administrative costs associated with our operations.
 We expect to incur significant expenses and operating losses for the foreseeable future in connection with our ongoing activities, including, among others:

-- commercializing NEXLETOL and NEXLIZET in the U.S; and - completing the clinical development activities for the CLEAR Outcomes CVOT.
+commercializing NEXLETOL and NEXLIZET in the U.S; and

+• pursuing other research and development activities.